flutterlead/starter_template/README.md

 #To Generate With Build Runner use this command you can use any of the following commands
 #For more info and see https://pub.dev/packages/retrofit and https://pub.dev/packages/build_runner

-flutter pub run build_runner build flutter pub run build_runner watch --delete-conflicting-outputs
+flutter pub run build_runner build --delete-conflicting-outputs flutter pub run build_runner watch --delete-conflicting-outputs

+dart run build_runner build --delete-conflicting-outputs dart run build_runner watch --delete-conflicting-outputs